-The Innovation in Democracy Programme (IiDP) is trialling the involvement of citizens in decision-making at local government level through innovative models of deliberative democracy.
-We are supporting three local authorities to open up a key policy decision to their residents through citizens’ assemblies.
+The Innovation in Democracy Programme (IiDP) trialled the involvement of citizens in decision-making at local government level through innovative models of deliberative democracy.
+We supported three local authorities to open up a key policy decision to their residents through citizens’ assemblies.

-Each participating area will have support from the Democracy Support Contractor Consortium made up of Involve, The Democratic Society, mySociety and the RSA, as well as up to £60,000 to cover the costs of implementing the Area Democracy Forums and online engagement.
-The programme is being independently evaluated by Renaisi.
+Each participating area was given support from the Democracy Support Contractor Consortium made up of Involve, The Democratic Society, the RSA and mySociety, as well as up to £60,000 to cover the costs of implementing the citizens’ assemblies and online engagement.
+The programme was independently evaluated by Renaisi.

 For further details on the information provided to local authorities on how to submit their Expression of Interest to take part in the Innovation in Democracy Programme, and FAQs, please click here.

 Introductory workshops to introduce the Innovation in Democracy Programme to local authorities were held in November 2018.
 All the materials used in the workshops to help local authorities prepare their EoI to join the programme and to run workshops on the programme in their own LA can be found here.